api-platform/docs/deployment/kubernetes.md

 For available options see /helm/api-platform/values.yaml.
 If you want a test deploy you can set corsAllowOrigin='*'

+After a successful installation, there is a message at the end.
+You can copy these commands and execute them to set a port-forwarding and get access on your local machine to the deploy.
+See image below.

 ![Deploy Result](images/deploy-result.png)

 If you prefer to use a managed DBMS like [Heroku Postgres](https://www.heroku.com/postgres) or